Surfaces and other Peano Continua with no Generic Chains: Classifiability and Dynamics

-An action is \emph{turbulent} if it is minimal, it has no comeager orbit and all local orbits are somewhere dense. \end{definition} \begin{theorem}[{\cite{hjorth2000classification}*{Corollary 3.19}}] Let $G$ be a Polish group and $G \acts Y$ be a continuous action on a Polish space.
-If the action is turbulent then the equivalence relation $y \equiv_G y'$ if and only if $y' \in G\cdot y$ is not classifiable by countable structures. \end{theorem}
+\begin{theorem}[\cite{hjorth2000classification}] Let $G$ be a Polish group and $G \acts Y$ be a continuous action on a Polish space.
+The action is generically turbulent if and only if the orbit equivalence relation $\equiv_G$ is not classifiable by countable structures. \end{theorem}